Sweat Bees: Friend or Foe in the Garden?

 Lasioglossum vierecki, ‘Sand Sweat Bee’, ‘Dialictus vierecki’, ‘Halictus vierecki’

-Found in the easternmost third of the United States, the sand sweat bee is often mistaken for being some form of wild honeybee.
+Found in the easternmost third of the US, the sand sweat bee is often mistaken for being some form of wild honeybee.

 Both the males and females have an orange-yellow tone to their metasoma with bright, golden-yellow hair.
 Visually these are quite hairy bees, almost fluffy in appearance.

 Females are brighter in coloration, with a green-tinted head and thorax.
 Males tend to be more of a brassy-green coloration.

 The sand sweat bee gets its name because it nests in the sand, but also because it prefers plants which dwell in sandy environments.
 They are solitary by nature, and the female will raise her own young in a separate nest.

 Lasioglossum malachurum, ‘Sharp-Collared Furrow Bee’

 Found throughout much of continental Europe and parts of North Africa, the sharp-collared furrow bee is a common palearctic species.

 Both males and females of this species tend to be a reasonably uniform dark brown hue with bands of a pale tan color.
 Other than their coloring, they look quite similar to common honeybees.

 These ground-dwelling bees will dig deep holes in hard-packed soil to live within.
 Due to the difficulty of burrowing their nest, generations of bees may squabble over previously-dug sites.
 They are eusocial and have queens and workers like honeybees, albeit not as distinctly separate.